Yossi Ghinsberg: Publicity

 Ghinsberg wrote his first book, titled Back from Tuichi, in 1993.
 The book became popular in Israel and sold millions of copies, and it has been translated into 15 languages and published in several countries under different names, including Heart of the Amazon (Macmillen) Back from Tuichi (Random House), and Lost in the Jungle (Summersdale).
 In 2008, he wrote his second book, titled Laws of the Jungle: Jaguars Don't Need Self-Help Books.
 In concurrence with the movie, Summersdale will re-release its book Lost in the Jungle as Jungle in 2017.

-Ghinsberg is an active motivational speaker who offers keynotes and inspirational speeches that cover his past expeditions and experiences.
-Many of his talks center around the three weeks alone he endured in the Amazon jungle, which he is most known for.
-He has been hired to address audiences at many Fortune 500 Companies.

 Ghinsberg has been covered on Fox News Latino, CNN, TEDx, BBC America, BBC World Service, LA Times, and LinkedIn.
 He was ranked one of the Top 20 Most Inspiring People on Twitter in 2012.
 Ghinsberg was featured on Larry King Live! in the "I Shouldn't Be Alive" Discovery Channel documentary and channel series, which aired 27 April 2006 on CNN.
 He spoke at TEDxBratislava in 2010, his talk entitled "On Thinking Outside of the Box" about his struggle for survival in the Amazon and the insights he took away from the experience.
 Ghinsberg featured in the 2013 travel documentary Gringo Trails by documentary filmmaker, Pegi Vail.
 In the film, Ghinsberg returns to the Bolivian jungle and the community who assisted in his rescue, and discusses how they have adapted to the influx of tourists in the wake of his survival story.
 Ghinsberg was covered on the front page of The Jerusalem Post's 22 April 2016 edition.
 In September 2016, Ghinsberg returned to Bolivia to speak at the Solon Foundation and El Bala about his Amazon survival experiences.

 Personal life and education

-Ghinsberg was born and raised in Ramat Gan, Israel.
-His parents were Holocaust survivors.
+Ghinsberg was born and raised in Ramat Gan, Israel, to parents who survived the Holocaust.
 When he was 18, he joined the Israeli Navy as part of mandatory military service and served for three years stationed in the Red Sea.

 After returning from the Amazon, Ghinsberg graduated from Tel Aviv University in Israel with degrees in Jewish Philosophy and Business Administration.
 Ghinsberg also studied the Kabbalah traditions in authentic environments and continues to study religions of the past and the present, including the Ancients, the Classics, Eastern, Contemporary, and the Shamanic Path.
 Ghinsberg lived and worked in the Amazon from 1992 to 1995.
 In 1997, Ghinsberg moved to Australia to help establish clinics that offer drug and alcohol detoxification recovery and treatment programs.
 He has married three times and has four children: Mia, Cayam, Nissim, and Shalem.
 In 2009, Ghinsberg returned to Israel with his wife and his children.
 Ghinsberg married Belinda on 7 March 2010.
 Ghinsberg and his family have lived in Israel, Australia, and the United States.